Linda Carter: Storylines

-The day after the boat crash Mick tells Linda about Whitney calling him for help after her accidental murder of Leo as he is worried now that Whitney has confessed.
+The day after the boat crash Mick tells Linda about Whitney calling him for help following her accidental murder of Leo as he is worried now that Whitney has confessed.
 Linda questions why he didn't call the police considering it was in self-defence.
 Mick later tells police he invited Whitney to the party as a distraction but does not reveal he knew about the murder.
 Linda makes a costume for Ollie for World Book Day and he wins 2nd place, delighting Linda.
 She also puts up a chart marking the days of being sober and gets rid of all her hidden bottles of alcohol throughout the house.
 While getting a coffee she runs into Sharon and offers to help her care for her newborn son.
-However, Linda is still tempted to drink and on the day of Denny's funeral, after an argument with Sharon, she does.
+However, Linda is still tempted to drink and on the day of Denny's funeral, following an argument with Sharon, she does.
 Mick later decides that it is better for them to leave the pub and they sell it to Ian Beale and Sharon.